 I love how easy they are to make & the compliments I get whenever I make them, well those don't hurt.
 Haha!

 NOTE: I like to use creamy Jif peanut butter, but the choice is yours.
 I also like to use dark chocolate chips.
 I feel that the peanut butter & confectioner's sugar adds enough sweetness.
 You can add less cereal for less crunch or add more chocolate topping.
 This is an easy recipe to adjust to your liking.
 Enjoy!!!

 2 ccreamy and/or crunchy peanut butter

 4 crice crispies cereal

 2 cdark or semi-sweet chocolate chips

 4 Tbsppeanut butter, creamy

-- In a large bowl mix together melted butter and confectioners' sugar.
+- In a large bowl mix together melted butter & confectioners' sugar.

 - Next, add 2 cups preferred peanut butter until well blended.
 The mixture should have cooled to room temperature by this point.

 - In a 13x11 baking dish that has been lined with plastic wrap & lightly sprayed with non-stick cooking spray, gently press mixture evenly into baking dish.

 - For the Topping:

-- Allow to cool to about room temperature and pour on top of peanut butter mixture.
-(I let it cool for about 10-15min.)
+- Allow to cool to about room temperature & pour on top of peanut butter mixture.
+(I let it cool for about 5 minutes or so.)

 - Chill uncovered in the refrigerator until set but not hard.
 Chocolate will begin to lose its shiny appearance. (approx. 1hr & 15min.)

 - Cut into pieces of desired size.
 (I use a pizza cutter.)

 - Cover & return to the refrigerator until chocolate has hardened completely.
 (Overnight is best.)
 The longer these are kept, the better they get.